 Queen’s Bath

 The reason why they called this complex the Queen’s Bath is still a mystery.
 It was a pleasure complex for the king and his wives.
-In the middle of the building is a pond and surrounded by veranda’s and balconies.
-Around the building is a water cannel and probably designed to prevent intruders from walking into the place where royal women took a bath.
+In the middle of the building is a pond and it is surrounded by veranda’s and balconies.
+Around the building is a water cannel and is probably designed to prevent intruders from walking into the place where royal women took a bath.

 Archaeological Museum

 Not far from the Queen’s Bath in Kamalapuram is the Archaeological Museum.
-The house a quality collection of sculptures from local ruins in Hampi.
-They also have a interesting collections of lithic tools, coins, 16th century weapons and a large model of the Vijayanagar ruins.
+The house is a quality collection of sculptures from local ruins in Hampi.
+They also have an interesting collections of lithic tools, coins, 16th century weapons and a large model of the Vijayanagar ruins.
 It’s an fascinating display and it gives you an idea about the area and the relative locations of the all the sites in Hampi.

 Durga Temple

 The Durga Temple is located on a small hill.
 People tie pieces of clothing onto the tree for their wish to God.
 If you walk passed the kitchen and make a right turn you see an old Islamic fort structure.
 Keep walking along the path and you reach the Ganesh cave temple.
-The view is amazing but there is a higher hill with an even more breath taking view further down the road called Anjanadri Hill.
+The view is amazing but there is a higher hill with an even more breath-taking view further down the road called Anjanadri Hill.

 Anjanadri Hill

 According to Indian Hindu mythology the Anjanadri Hill is the birthplace of Lord Hanuman.
 For devotees of Hanuman this hill is sacred place of the monkey god.
-The temple on top of the hill is white coloured structure and from here you have a spectacular view.
+The temple on top of the hill is a white coloured structure and from here you have a spectacular view.
 You have to walk up 550 stairs to get there but trust me when I say it’s definitely worth it.
 You overlook the rice fields, the river and an unique landscape full of boulders.

 Sanapur Lake